JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ## Cube Features in Kartothek

 *	**Multiple-datasets**: When mapping multiple parts (tables or datasets) to Kartothek, using multiple datasets allow users to copy, backup and delete them separately.
- Index structures are bound to datasets.This was not possible with the existing multi-table (within a single dataset) feature present in kartothek.
+ Index structures are bound to datasets.
+This was not possible with the existing multi-table (within a single dataset) feature present in kartothek.
  We intend to phase out the multi-table single dataset functionality soon.

 *	**Seed-Based Join System / Partition-alignment**: When data is stored in multiple parts (tables or datasets), the question is how to expose it to the user during read operations.